Common Questions from Scholarship Applicants

 • Many states and colleges use your FAFSA information to determine your eligibility for the financial aid they will supply.
 Some private financial aid providers may use your FAFSA information to determine whether you qualify for the assistance they can provide.

-• This report is generated and sent to you from the federal government once you complete the Free Application for Federal Student Aid (FAFSA).
+FSS is your FAFSA Submission Summary.
+It is generated and sent to you from the federal government once you submit the FAFSA.
+Click here to see a sample.

-• The EFC determines your eligibility for some federal grants, and colleges use the EFC to assess your eligibility for other federal and nonfederal student aid.
+• The SAI determines your eligibility for some federal grants, and colleges use it to assess your eligibility for other student aid.

 • Contact your school's financial aid office to inquire about the notification.

-• If you receive it after you have submitted your CFECT scholarship application, sent it to scholarships@cfect.org.
+• If you receive it after you have submitted your CFECT scholarship application, send it to scholarships@cfect.org.

 That’s okay!
 Check one or more areas of study that you feel most strongly align with your interests.
 Click here for a list of some possible majors.

-• In most cases, no. You only need to submit the general application for high school seniors or the application for current and non-traditional college students to be considered for all scholarships for which you are eligible.
+• In most cases, no. You only need to submit the General Application to be considered for all scholarships for which you are eligible.

 Common Questions from Scholarship Recipients